-Class activities meet at least (2) days a week.
-Quarter grades will be based upon student participation, preparedness in clothing, promptness to class, and attitude.
-Attitude is a culmination of incentive, cooperative spirit, and effort.
+Classes meet at least twice a week.
+Quarter grades will be based upon student participation, readiness in the school PE uniform, promptness to class, and attitude.
+Attitude is a combination of incentive, cooperative spirit, and effort.

-Students are required to dress in appropriate physical fitness attire and participate in class daily.
-During cold weather, KAS sweat clothes are required.
+Students are required to dress in appropriate physical fitness attire and participate in all classes.
+During cold weather, KAS sweat-pants may be worn.